Policy 402B – Safe and Sick Leave for Full-time Staff

 COMPLIANCE AND NON-RETALIATION

-Employee misuse of safe or sick leave, including unapproved absences after exhausting safe or sick leave, may result in disciplinary action, up to and including termination of employment.
+Employee misuse of safe or sick leave may result in disciplinary action, up to and including termination of employment.
+Misuse of safe or sick leave may include:

 Retaliation against any employee for appropriate use of paid safe or sick leave is unacceptable and strictly prohibited.
 Any employee who feels they have been retaliated against should immediately report the matter to Human Resources.
-Employees also have the right to file a complaint with the NYC Department of Consumer Affairs.
+Employees also have the right to file a complaint with the NYC Department of Consumer and Worker Protection (DCWP).

-For more information, refer to the Notice of Employee Rights that was provided to you, and to the Frequently Asked Questions published by NYC Consumer Affairs, and FAQs and Fact Sheets published for New York State’s Paid Sick Leave Program.
+For more information, refer to the Notice of Employee Rights that was provided to you, and to the Frequently Asked Questions published by NYC DCWP, and FAQs and Fact Sheets published for New York State’s Paid Sick Leave Program.

 St. John's University, New York